top of page

 generally prepared with very hot water to

-extract the flavors effectively.2.
-Add the Herbs:
+extract the flavors effectively.

 *Use loose herbs or tea bags: If using loose herbs, measure about 1 teaspoon per 8 ounces of water, or adjust to your preference.